binaris/bob/README.md

 ## About

-Bob builds and packages `pip` dependencies to be compatible with the Binaris function runtime environment.
+Bob builds and packages `pip` dependencies for your functions using a container compatible with the Binaris runtime environment.
+By default `Bob` outputs dependencies to `$CWD/dist` (dir is created if non-existent).

 ## Quickstart